 If someone else lets their candle shine, we have twice as much light.
 If one person helps brighten other people’s day, and those people help brighten someone else’s day, think of how many people can be affected by one person being kind, friendly, nice, polite or helpful starting ripples of kindness.

 I am one of many who are trying to provide a balancing force against the darkness in the world.
 I truly love and have compassion for those who are suffering and try to demonstrate that love.
-Sometimes the pain and sadness in the world weighs heavily on my mind and heart.

 I have on occasion asked a customer service employee how their day has been.
 They often look shocked that someone acknowledged that they had feelings or were even human.
 Those who run the cash registers at large stores are especially surprised when a little concern for them as a human is shown, by a comment or question like, “Are you doing okay?” if they look sad or tired.
+“How has your day been?”, just to show you care.

 Part of my quest to brighten other people’s day includes hugs, smiles, or some kind of acknowledgement that they exist.
 I have many times seen a big smile when a person is given a genuine smile and eye contact.
 Whether they are feeling gloomy or just tired, sometimes a warm smile can light a little candle of hope for the rest of the day and remind them there are good people in the world.
+You don’t always know or believe that you are needed, but you are needed.
+Be ready.